A lot of Christians think they aren’t cut out for youth ministry. But if you love Jesus and you care about kids, everything else falls into place.

 * * *

-Faithlife makes it easy to stay connected to your ministry team.
+Faithlife Groups makes it easy to stay connected to your ministry team.
 Stay organized with a convenient calendar.
 Create and share prayer lists, documents, newsletters, and more.
 Bring your community with you using an intuitive mobile app.
 Study the Word together with over 50 reading plans and interactive community notes.
-You can even tell Faithlife to email your team when someone shares something important.
-Join Faithlife today, and experience a better church communication tool.
+You can even tell Faithlife Groups to email your team when someone shares something important.
+Start a Faithlife Group today, and experience a better church communication tool.